bdgfeadvyrfedyu/samplefoucus_api_downloader/README.md

 # Installazation

-To use this userscript, download any kind Userscript injector and past user.js code into the injector's userscript editor.
+To use this userscript, download any kind of userscript injector and past user.js code into the injector's userscript editor.